stablekernel/aqueduct/_posts/http/2016-10-23-request_sink.md

 import 'wildfire_request_sink.dart';
 ```

-******

-Every Aqueduct application must have one subclass of `RequestSink`.
-This subclass implements a handful of 'initialization methods' to set up the specifics of the application.
-Aqueduct applications are ran using the command line utility `aqueduct serve`, which finds that `RequestSink` subclass and executes its initialization methods.
+Applications are run with the command line tool `aqueduct serve`.
+This tool finds the subclass of `RequestSink` visible to the application library file.

 An Aqueduct application will create multiple instances of a `RequestSink` subclass.
 Each instance has its own `Isolate` - Dart's version of a thread - that it will process requests on.
 This behavior allows an application's code to be replicated across a number of threads.

 ## Subclassing RequestSink

-The first responsibility of a `RequestSink` is that it is the first `RequestController` that will receive an HTTP request.
-For more information on `RequestController`s and how HTTP requests get responded to, see [this guide](request_controller.html).
-This responsibility doesn't require the programmer to do anything.

-The other responsibility of a `RequestSink` is to set up routes and initialize resources it will use to fulfill requests.
+The responsibility of a `RequestSink` is to set up routes and initialize resources it will use to fulfill requests.
 There are five initialization methods in `RequestSink`, each with its own purpose.
 The methods and the order they are executed in are as follows:

-1. `RequestSink.initializeApplication`: this method is called once at the very beginning of an application's startup, before any instances of `RequestSink` are created.
+1. `RequestSink.initializeApplication`: this *static* method is called once at the very beginning of an application's startup, before any instances of `RequestSink` are created.
 2. An instance of `RequestSink` is created with its default constructor.
-3. The method `setupRouter` is invoked on the `RequestSink` instance.
+3. The method `setupRouter` is invoked on the `RequestSink` instance; initialized properties from the constructor are injected into controllers created here.
 4. The method `willOpen` is invoked on the `RequestSink` instance.
 5. The method `didOpen` is invoked on the `RequestSink` instance.

-Only `setupRouter` is required, but it is extremely common to provide a new constructor and implement `RequestSink.initializeApplication`.
+Only `setupRouter` is required, but it is extremely common to provide a constructor and implement `RequestSink.initializeApplication`.
 It is rare to use `willOpen` and rarer still to use `didOpen`.

 Aqueduct applications will create more than one instance of `RequestSink` and repeat steps 2-5 for each instance.
 See a later section on multi-threading in Aqueduct applications.